Bulgarian Cup: Qualification phase

 In this phase are participating teams from the four groups of the amateur division V AFG (3rd level of the Bulgarian football league system) and teams from Bulgarian A Regional Football Group (A RFG) (4th level of the Bulgarian football league system).

 Final phase

 In this phase are participating the teams that have won their matches in the qualification phase, with the 20 teams from the two groups of B PFG (10 teams from West B PFG and 10 teams from East B PFG) and 16 teams from A PFG.
 The team from a lower league division is the home team.
-In matches between teams from same division the home team is determined by lot.
+In matches between teams from the same division, the home team is determined by lot.